PiwikPRO/PPMS-PublicDocs/web-api/columns/google-ads.rst

 Mixed queries
 -------------

-It is possible to request both internal analytics and Google Ads metrics in a single query (for example: "Sessions" and "Clicks (Google
+If you want to mix Piwik PRO metrics with Google Ads metrics in a single call or filter, you can only use the metrics that are common in both products.
+Otherwise, you'll receive a Bad Request response.

-Ads)"), however **only the common dimensions listed below** may be used in such queries.
+Here's a list of the metrics that you can use.

 +-------------------------------------+--------------------------+-------+----------+------------------+--------+------------------------------------------------------------------------------------------------+
 |           Dimension name            |        Column ID         | Scope |   Type   |Database type (1) |Nullable|                                             Notes                                              |